 If several allowances should coincide, only the highest of such allowances shall be paid.
-Employees not covered by the AngG shall, however, be due, in addition to the allowance for Sunday work, an overtime allowance of 50% (fifty percent) or 100% (hundred percent) as per Item 6 above if they render overtime work on Sundays.
+Employees not covered by an all-in contract shall, however, be due, in addition to the allowance for Sunday work, an overtime allowance of 50% (fifty percent) or 100% (hundred percent) as per Item 6 above if they render overtime work on Sundays.